 Start at the top

-“One of the items identified in the report that was correlated to burnout or burnout resilience was a feeling that your company generally has good products and services,” Toister says.
+“One of the items identified in the report correlated to burnout or burnout resilience was a feeling that your company generally has good products and services,” Toister says.

-It’s pretty simple: if your company sells high-quality products, you’re going to have fewer disgruntled customers, which in turn reduces stress on your customer service team.
+It’s pretty simple: if your company sells high-quality products, you will have fewer disgruntled customers, which in turn reduces stress on your customer service team.

 Make your company customer-oriented